zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-04-15-unit-analysis.markdown

 Most of Sokrates' analyses are at the level of a whole file.
 Sokrates also goes a level deeper, at a so-called unit level.

 Depending on a language, a unit can be a method, function procedure.
 I normally define a unit as the smallest reusable piece of code.
 These pieces of code are frequently associated with unit tests.
-The following figure shows four units, two in a fragemtn from Java file and two int a fragemtn from a C# languages:
+The following figure shows four units, two in writtent in Java, and two C#:

 ![](assets/images/sokrates/unit-examples.png)

+***Figure 1:** Examples of four units, two in a fragment from Java file and two in a fragement from a C# file.*

 Sokrates extracts units from files in several steps.
 Firstly, Sokrates cleans each file's content to eliminate comments, and other elements, such as long string constants, simplifying a follow-up parsing of code.
 After that, Sokrates applies a set of language-specific heuristics to identify start and end lines for each unit.
 You can look in Sokrates code at GitHub the exact details of unit extraction heuristics.

 ![](assets/images/sokrates/units-processing.png)

+***Figure 2:** An overview of Sokrates' unit processing.
+To simplify processing, Sokrates first cleans the code.
+Then Sokrates extract units and measures their size and conditional complexity.
+Sokrates further aggregates the duplicates, and presents the data in reports or in Sokrates Explorer.*

 ### Heuristics for Units Extraction